-This TAMP is prepared and aligned with Council's vision, mission, goals and objectives and has been aligned to deliver cost-effective, transparent, realistic and affordable service levels in accordance with community expectations.
+This TAMP is prepared and aligned with Council's vision, mission, goals and objectives and has been aligned to deliver cost-effective, transparent, realistic and affordable service levels in accordance with community expectations, which are reflected in the five strategic directions detailed in the Community Strategic Plan 2041 (CSP).

-Relevant Council goals and objectives and how these are addressed in this TAMP are detailed in Table 7.
+Relevant Council CSP strategic directions, outcomes and strategies and how these are addressed in this TAMP are detailed in Table 5.